-A gene is a small section of DNA which is located on thread-like structures called chromosomes which are made up of DNA and come in matching pairs, one from the mother and the other from the father.
+A gene is a small section of DNA that is located on thread-like structures called chromosomes which are made up of DNA and come in matching pairs, one from the mother and the other from the father.
 Chromosomes are present in every cell in the body.
 Each gene has a fixed location (loci) on its chromosome which helps to specify a certain trait, for example, coat length, eye colour, and hair colour.

-Each location can contain different genes, and there is no fixed limit to the number of alternative genes that may occupy a loci.
+Each location can contain different genes, and there is no fixed limit to the number of alternative genes that may occupy a locus.
 But each cat will only have two genes at a time.

 Two basic colours

-Cats display a huge number of coat colours, but there are only two pigments which determine coat colour.
+Cats display a huge number of coat colours, but there are only two pigments that determine coat colour.
 Eumelanin (black) and pheomelanin (red).
 White is omitted because it is not a colour, but a lack of colour.